v966732/Hass-Custom-Alarm/custom_components/bwalarm/resources/doc/configuration.md

 **entity_id**
 &nbsp;&nbsp;&nbsp; _(string) (Optional)_
 &nbsp;&nbsp;&nbsp; Full name _(domain.object\_id)_ of the alarm integration entity to control.
-&nbsp;&nbsp;&nbsp; If no such variable used, the service call will applicable to all entities of this integration.
+&nbsp;&nbsp;&nbsp; If no such variable used, the service call will be applicable to all entities of this integration.

 **ARM PASSCODE REQUIREMENTS**
 Service calls `alarm_arm_home`, `alarm_arm_away` and `alarm_arm_night` accept optional `code` parameter that has extended specification compared to [passcode requirements](#passcode_requirements) by allowing a special code "override".